Is Indonesia Worth Visiting? Everything You Need to Know

 10 – What Language is Spoken in Indonesia?

-While Indonesian is the primary language, English is also spoken and understood to varying degrees, particularly in urban areas, tourist destinations, and among younger generations.
+While Indonesian is the primary language in Indonesia, English is also spoken and understood to varying degrees, particularly in urban areas, tourist destinations, and among younger generations.

 • Hello / Hi: Halo (pronounced hah-loh)